nogajun/bludit-theme-marble/README.md

 Marble theme for Bludit
 ========================

-Ported Marble template (Designed by [FREEHTML5.co](https://freehtml5.co/)) to [Bludit](https://www.bludit.com/).
+Ported Marble template (original designed by [FREEHTML5.co](https://freehtml5.co/)) to [Bludit](https://www.bludit.com/).

 ## Differences from the original theme

 - No portforio page.
 - No recent blog on home page.

+## How to add a top page

+Add a static page.
+Open the options for that page and set "top" as the template on the Advanced tab.
+Go to Settings > Advanced.
+Set the static page you created to the homepage of the predefined page.

-## How to use
+## How to set the hero image

-The static page will be used for the menu.

-For the hero image, the theme needs a static page with the slug name "service" (not the title) and a child page describing the service.
-Each page must have a cover image and a description.
+Add a static page with the slug name "service".
+Create a child page on that "service" static page with a cover image and description.

+ex)
 ```
 service
 ├ service1 (with cover image and description)